ImageMagick v6 Examples --

 -draw 'fill skyblue circle 32,32 7,27' circle_blue.jpg

-For an more practical example of using the 'Overlay' method in this way, see the "levels_3d" image on the Background Generator Examples page.
+For a more practical example of using the 'Overlay' method see the "levels_3d" image on the Background Generator Examples page.

-As overlays using this method generally have no transparency, it usually means you may need to do some extra steps to restore the transparency of the destination or background image.
-For examples of doing this see Overlay Color Tinting.
-Or a more practical but complex example in Better 3-D Logo Generation example.
+Typically this operator is used on image that contain no transparency, it usually means you may need to do some extra steps to restore the transparency of the destination or background image.

 Up until IM version 6.1.6 the 'Overlay' compose method was broken in that it would only produce pure black or white results (most likely you would only get a pure black result).
-Consequently IM users had little understanding of this operator.
-Hopefully this will now change.
+Consequently most IM users had little chance of understanding this operator. now that this have been fixed users will now be able to make good use of this method.

 [IM Output]